niczak/Handlebars/README.md

 To see more about what's coming as we go, check out the [issues](http://github.com/niczak/Handlebars/issues/).

-#### Note: This will not make your computer survive acquatic [conditions](https://www.youtube.com/watch?v=HLUX0y4EptA) or teach you how to tie a cherry stem.
+#### Note: This will not make your computer survive aquatic [conditions](https://www.youtube.com/watch?v=HLUX0y4EptA) or teach you how to tie a cherry stem.